 Dry Coconut: Usually grated dry coconut is used in stuffing.
 If not available, you can use desiccated dry coconut powder too.
 But grated dry coconut flakes will bring nice crunch in the recipe.

 Dry Fruits and Nuts: You can use your choice of dry fruits.
 I used chopped cashews and almonds along with raisins.
-You can walnuts, dried cranberries, unsalted pistachios, etc;
+You can use walnuts, dried cranberries, unsalted pistachios, etc.

 Cardamom: Cardamom powder brings in flavour and aroma in puri.
 I used green cardamom in the recipe.
 Remove the pods from cardamom and grind to smooth powder in pestle and motar.

-Sugar: Sugar is used in stuffing to bring sweetness.
+Sugar: Sugar in stuffing adds sweetness.
 In place of refined sugar you can use brown sugar or organic jaggery powder too.
-But the traditional recipe calls for refined sugar only.
+But the traditional recipe calls for refined white sugar only.

 - Soak almonds for 3-4 hours and remove the skin.
 Spread them on kitchen cloth and wipe dry.
 Leave to dry for 10-15 minutes and cut them into slivers.